70aa-editCROPSQUARE2.jpg

 pOSTDOCTORAL fELLOW (2016-18)

-Amanda obtained her PhD from the Garvan Institute, UNSW, focused on molecular studies of Alzheimer's Disease.
+Amanda ocused on molecular studies of Alzheimer's Disease.
 Amanda continues to collaborate with us on projects focused on developing MND treatments.

 dR pRACHI mEHTA